alexander-torosh/yona-cms/README.md

 ## Announce

 Now YonaCMS team prepare to new 0.5 release with new project structure and development features.
 ..
-Composer, Bower, Phinx migrations.
+Composer, Bower, Phinx migrations, REST API Bootstrap, Queues, Conjon workers, AWS S3 and other cool stuffs =)

 ## Installation